-Updated on: May 6, 2024
+Updated on: September 30, 2024

-Short on Time?
-Here’s the Final Verdict:
+Short on time?
+Here’s the final verdict:

-• 🥇 Private Internet Access — Winner in Speeds, Torrenting, and Bypassing Censorship.
+- 🥇 Private Internet Access — Winner in Speeds, Torrenting, and Bypassing Censorship.
 PIA has super-fast speeds, allows torrenting on all its servers and provides extra P2P-related features, and works well in countries that restrict internet access.

 Surfshark and Private Internet Access (PIA) are two of the leading VPNs on the market — both have advanced security features like RAM-only servers that don’t save data to hard drives.
 In addition, they work with popular streaming platforms, are great for gaming, allow unlimited connections, and offer user-friendly apps for a wide range of devices.
 Surfshark and PIA also come with extra features like split-tunneling, a smart DNS, ad and malware blockers, and obfuscation that hides the fact you’re using a VPN.